Tips from a former museum educator on customer engagement.

 In museums, people come for many different reasons.
 They could be tourists, donors, scholars, or parents accompanying the school field trip.
 They will all see art differently based on their circumstances.
 Likewise, your sales prospect could arrive in a sales call for a wide range of reasons.
 Perhaps they are early adopters of tech and want to know the next best product.
 Maybe they are struggling with a problem and need a solution fast.
 Or perhaps their boss didn’t want to take the meeting and now they got stuck sitting in when they would rather be doing something else.

 Look for clues as to what brought your prospect to the meeting and craft your messaging accordingly.
-You want to provide a personalized experience.
+You want to provide a personalized experience and a better engagement and interaction.
 Ask about their goals.
 Understand their specific needs so that you can address their business goals by offering personalized solutions.
 Begin a conversation that will move the relationship forward.
 If you jump right into your sales pitch without acknowledging the individual circumstances bringing you into the meeting, you are likely to see glazed eyes.

 In a museum, the fastest way to end a conversation is to teach facts.
 If an educator walked up to you and told you the painting was painted in 1884 with a new style called pointillism, you would likely respond with a pleasant “thank you” and move on.
-Similarly, just saying your sales pitch out loud isn’t enough to engage a future customer.
+Similarly, just saying your sales pitch out loud isn’t enough to increase engagement of a future customer.

 A better tactic is to ask questions.
 When observing art, a great question is, “what do you notice about the painting?”
 Their answer might surprise you.
 You can then ask them to step closer to the painting and ask what they notice then.
 These are called divergent and convergent questions and they can also be powerful in a sales meeting.